EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 ['Latest', 'corporate', 'unbundler', 'M_reveals', 'laid-back', 'M_approach', ':', 'Roland', 'Franklin', ',', 'who', 'is', 'M_leading', 'a', '697m', 'pound', 'break-up', 'bid', 'for', 'DRG', ',', 'talks', 'M_to', 'Frank', 'Kane']
 ```

 5. During evaluation, token lists (without gold labels) for the test sets will be made available.
-The task will be to generate predictions for the test verb and all part-of-speech tokens in the same format as `verb_tokens.csv` and `all_pos_tokens.csv`, and submitted to CodaLab for evaluation.
+The task will be to generate predictions for the test verb and all part-of-speech tokens in the same format as `verb_tokens.csv` and `all_pos_tokens.csv`, and submit it to CodaLab for evaluation.

 Baseline
 ---------